Manage GCP Dataplex Zone IAM Permissions

 Immutability & Lifecycle

-All properties are immutable: dataplexZone, lake, location, project, member, role, and condition.
+All key properties are immutable: dataplexZone, lake, location, member, role, and project.
 Changing any of these requires recreating the resource.

 Using a different cloud?